 Foods rich in B9 include beetroot, citrus fruits, whole grains, beans, and green leafy vegetables.

 Vitamin B3 (Niacin) has been known to reduce fatigue and tiredness, increase energy and help with libido.
 It’s one of the eight essential B vitamins which your body needs.
-It has some very useful benefits ranging from improving cholesterol levels, cognitive process, reducing headaches, as well as improving circulation [21].
-Vitamin B3 also can help with vasodilatation, which can not only lower blood pressure but help with erectile dysfunction [22].
+It has some very useful benefits, ranging from improving cholesterol levels, cognitive process, reducing headaches, and improving circulation [21].
+Vitamin B3 also can help with vasodilatation, which can not only lower blood pressure but also help with erectile dysfunction [22].

 Foods rich in D3 are salmon, egg yolks, mackerel, milk, and mushrooms.